tidyverse/tidyverse.org/content/articles/2018-07-talk-carpe-diem.markdown

 If something would be terrible taken out of context or circulated widely, reflect on that and take appropriate measures.

 If you have a pithy and hilarious point, give that slide some extra attention.

+*Link to some guides on live-tweeting?
+If you'd be chuffed to see people tweet about your talk, view your talk through their eyes.
+This is like grant-writing: notice the words the funder uses to describe what they want to fund and repeat them back, verbatim.
+Find out what a live-tweeter needs and give them exactly that.*

 ## Post it before the talk